juxt/bidi/README.md

 RouteSpec ::= Symbol | Keyword | RoutePair | [ RoutePair+ ]
 ```

+The implementation is based on protocols which can be extended by the
+user to support other types, for example, integrating regular
+expressions.

 ## License

 Copyright © 2013, JUXT LTD. All Rights Reserved.